 2005 Deere & Company opens a seeding-equipment assembly operation in Orenburg, Russia, and establishes a dealer network.
 The company additionally announces plans to build a new engineering and information-technology support center near the John Deere joint venture tractor manufacturing facility in Pune, India.
 John Deere invests in wind energy projects in the rural United States and establishes a new wind energy business unit managed by John Deere Credit.

-2006 Growing global market presence helps drive earnings to record $1.69 billion; Chairman & CEO Robert W. Lane named "CEO of the Year" by Industry Week magazine.
-John Deere Landscapes becomes the number-one wholesale distributor of irrigation, nursery, lighting and landscape materials in the United States.
+2006 Growing global market presence helps drive earnings to record $1.7 billion; Chairman & CEO Robert W. Lane named "CEO of the Year" by Industry Week magazine.
+John Deere Landscapes becomes the number-one wholesale distributor of irrigation, nursery, lighting, and landscape materials in the United States.
 John Deere Tianjin Works, a new transmission factory in Tianjin, China, opens.

-2007 Deere & Company stockholders approve a two-for-one stock split, increasing the number of common shares to 1,200 million shares.
+2007 Deere & Company stockholders approve a two-for-one stock split, increasing the number of common shares to 455 million.
 A new tractor manufacturing facility is acquired in Ningbo, China.
-Deere & Company completes its acquisition of LESCO, Inc., a leading supplier of lawn care, landscape, golf course and pest control products.
+Deere & Company completes its acquisition of LESCO, Inc., a leading supplier of lawn care, landscape, golf course, and pest control products.
 John Deere is chosen by Ethisphere magazine for its list of the World's 100 Most Ethical Companies.

 2010 Research and development expense tops $1 billion for the first time.
 The company also opens a technology and innovation center in Germany and expands a research and development center in China.
 In India, a joint-venture is opened to produce backhoes and wheel-loaders for Asian markets.
 Deere is the first company to ship construction machines with above 175-horsepower engines certified to meet rigorous U.S. Interim Tier 4 emissions standards.